カテゴリー: Classes & Events

 ●How to sign-up: Please fill out the registration form below (whichever language is easiest for you).
 Sign ups are accepted until a week before class begins.

-★Note: You can take up to 2 different in-person classes (Ex: Tuesdays and Thursdays at the Chuo Kominkan).
-Those enrolled in two classes are required to pay 1,000 yen.
+★Note: You can take up to two different in-person courses (Ex: Tuesdays and Thursdays at the Chuo Kominkan).
+Those enrolled in two are required to pay 1,000 yen.
 However, you cannot combine in-person and online classes.

 日本語